 - Course description, course syllabi and/or a course catalog may be requested on a case by case basis

-- After initial review of completed application, the Vision Science Program Committee may contact the promising candidates for a interview through video-conference interface (e.g., Skype)
+- After initial review of completed application, the Vision Science Graduate Committee may contact the promising candidates for a interview through video-conference interface (e.g., Skype)

-The Vision Science Program Committee will make the final decisions on other waiver and conditions of any application requirements.
+The Vision Science Graduate Committee will make the final decisions on other waiver and conditions of any application requirements.